fresh-eggs/fresh-eggs.github.io/xband_post.md

 ![break on the address of DoExecuteCodeMessageOpCode](/assets/xband__hit_do_execute_code_method.gif)

 I validated this by comparing the the XBAND OS function calls happening in the source and in the assembly.
-We can see here a snippet from the assmebly:
+We can see here a snippet from the assembly:

 <img src="/assets/do_execute_code_asm.png" width="400" height="400">